MicrosoftDocs/microsoft-salescopilot-docs/articles/create-teams-meeting.md

 # Create a Teams meeting

 Your Copilot for Sales journey starts when you schedule a Microsoft Teams meeting and invite at least one external participant.
-The Copilot for Sales app is added automatically to the meeting created using Outlook for Windows, Mac, or web.
+The Copilot for Sales app is added automatically to the meeting.
 A message is displayed that conversation insights are generated if you record the meeting with transcription on.

 > [!NOTE]
 > Only meeting organizers can manually add the Copilot for Sales app to a Teams meeting.